 There are hundreds of reasons why a tripod can be extremely useful, but here are some examples of why/when to use a tripod:

-* To prevent camera shake and blur in your photos – having a tripod will ensure that your photos will be sharp, and will give you the option to shoot at a low ISO to minimize noise in your photos.
+- To prevent camera shake and blur in your photos – having a tripod will ensure that your photos will be sharp, and will give you the option to shoot at a low ISO to minimize noise in your photos.

-* In night photography and long exposures – with either of these types of photography, a tripod is a necessity.
+- In night photography and long exposures – with either of these types of photography, a tripod is a necessity.

 Choosing a Tripod

-- Stability: Depending on the weight of your camera, and the type of terrain on which you will be using your tripod, stability is an important factor.
+- Stability: Depending on the weight of your camera, and the type of terrain on which you'll be using your tripod, stability is an important factor.
 The locks on the tripod legs come in either a flip lock, or a twist lock.
 Personally, I prefer the twist lock, as I have found that sometimes the flip locks do not lock-in all the way, and my camera slowly sinks, which can make a long exposure blurry due to the movement.
 Also, the feet of your tripod are important.
 I do a lot of shooting outdoors, so the feet on my tripod are rubber with a metal spike to secure it to the ground.

-Putting It All Together
+Tripods: Putting It All Together

-If you don't currently use a tripod, you may want to consider a low-price, basic tripod, just to see how you like using it.
-Then, if you find that it is an essential piece of equipment for you, consider investing in a higher-quality tripod.
-Here is a list of popular tripods from Amazon:
+If you don't currently use a tripod, you may want to consider a low price, basic tripod, just to see how you like using it.
+Then, if you find that it becomes an essential piece of equipment for you, consider investing in a higher-quality tripod.
+Here's a short list of popular tripods from Amazon:

-1. Slik Pro 700DX AMT-Titanium Alloy Tripod - $145
+- Slik Pro 700DX AMT-Titanium Alloy Tripod